acwstudio/nginx-reverse-proxy-ssl-local/README.md

 include /etc/nginx/conf.d/sites-enabled/*.conf;
 ```
 The string includes config files from **sites-enabled** folder.
 Let's go to the folder.
 The folder consists
 symlinks to the config files from **sites-availabel** folder.
-These files consist blocks to forward request
+These files consist of blocks to forward request
 to my services (apps, sites).
 Each service (app, site) has own config file and I named them like their local
 domain names.
 For example, I have the laravel-docker.local, so config file, I named **laravel-docker.conf**.
 The file has strings to include files with repeated blocks: